raviqqe/todo/coding.md

 - cloud-age.hs
 - risp in go

+- Use mathjax
+- Release new blaze-svg
+- Read gradual typing's paper
+- Use pomodoro system
+- hyperopt wrapper

+- nlp python 100 knock (can be golf)
+- slack bot to integrate emails, github notifications and so on

 - irc (ii) * fzf -> great irc environment!
-- slack bot to integrate emails, github notifications and so on
-- nlp python 100 knock (can be golf)
-- hyperopt wrapper
-- use mathjax
-- read gradual typing's paper
-- release new blaze-svg
-- Use pomodoro system
 - Learn Clojure
 - Learn Shen
-- Read what I wish I knew when learning Haskell
+- Read What I wish I knew when learning Haskell
 - Prove the difficulty of integrating sockets over nodes.
 - jack
 - isp
-- install vimfiler again
+- Install vimfiler again?

-# doing

-- dotfiles